-Basics of SSD Performance Tests [2]: Garbage collection
+Basics of SSD Performance Tests [4]: In a nutshell

 In today’s article we’ll discuss how to handle the situation when your SSD is starting to run out of free pages.
 Read on and learn!